Table of Contents

 That philosophy is reflected in Airtable’s current go-to-market approach, which puts customer success before (consultative) sales in the buyer journey.
-Liat Bycel, VP of Customer Engagement explains:
+Liat Bycel, VP of Sales explains:

 “It’s about making sure that we’re decreasing the time to value that customers get when experiencing the product for the first time.”

 Founded in 2009, the team collaboration platform is now a true household name boasting over 10 million daily users.
-And who can forget Slack’s eye-watering $23 billion valuation when they IPO-ed in 2019?
+And who can forget Slack’s eye-popping $23 billion valuation when they IPO-ed in 2019?

 As Slack stated in their S-1 filing: “Many organizations adopt Slack initially as part of our self-service go-to-market approach.
 Organic growth is generated as users realize the benefits of Slack.”

 The secret to Slack’s success lies in their thoughtful understanding of those benefits.
-The company understands they aren’t just selling software—they are selling a more productive, streamlined way for team members to communicate with one another.
+The company understands they aren’t just selling software—they’re selling a more productive, streamlined way for team members to communicate with one another.

-As OpenView’s Entrepreneur in Residence, Natalie Diggins, explains:
+As OpenView’s former Entrepreneur in Residence, Natalie Diggins, explains: